In Home Euthanasia

-In home euthanasia provides a way for pets to pass with dignity and comfort in their own home.
-Families can grieve in the privacy of their home without having to hold back tears in a waiting room, and pets do not experience the fearful trip to the veterinary hospital.
+In-home euthanasia allows pets to pass with dignity and comfort in their own home.
+Families can grieve in their home's privacy without holding back tears in a waiting room, and pets do not experience the fearful trip to the veterinary hospital.
 Dr. Bennett offers assistance with the entire 'end of life' process, including sedation, euthanasia, and care of remains.
-Dr. Bennett's Mobile Veterinary Service also offers hospice, end-of-life evaluation, and treatment of chronic disease.
+Dr. Bennett's Mobile Veterinary Service also offers pet hospice, end-of-life evaluation, and treatment of chronic disease.

-When is it time to Euthanize a pet?
+When is it time to choose In home pet euthanasia?

 Pets quality of life